 Fête Nationale Française.
-Le 14 juillet.
+Le 14th Juillet.
 Bastille Day July 14th

-Today, is the French National Day, le Quatorze Juillet, the day to celebrate the storming of the infamous Bastille on 14 July 1789.
-It was a symbol of Royal oppression, but only had 7 relatively insignificant prisoners on the day it was stormed.
-200 attackers and 1 defender were killed in the first round, and then the Commander surrendered to avoid more deaths, but was then himself killed with 7 of his soldiers.
-But it was symbolic of the collapse of the old order.
+Today, is the French National Day, le Quatorze Juillet.
+Bastille Day, celebrating the storming of the infamous Bastille on 14 July 1789.
+It was a symbol of Royal oppression, but only held 7 relatively insignificant prisoners on the day it was stormed.
+200 attackers and 1 defender were killed in the first round of the battle.
+Then the Commander, de Launay, surrendered to avoid more deaths.
+But the angry attackers dragged him from the Castle to the Hôtel de Ville.
+He was beaten and shouted “Enough!
+Let me die’, kicking a cook in the groin.
+He was killed with 7 of his soldiers.
+However, inglorious a victory it was symbolic of the collapse of the old order.

-The official name of this month was Messidor (or ‘hoppy’ in the list above).
-You might like to have a look at the post below to celebrate the French National Day.
+The official name of July was Messidor (or ‘hoppy’).
+You might like to have a look at my post on the fascinating details of the Revolutionary Calendar to celebrate the French National Day.
 The 14th July was the day named after Sage in the Month of Messidor.

 Discover more from And Did Those Feet